SawoJavan/SawoJavan/README.md

 - 👋 Hi, I’m @SawoJavan
-- 👀 I’m interested in .Cyber security, JavaScript, Node Js..
+- 👀 I’m interested in Cyber security, JavaScript, Node Js..
-- 🌱 I’m currently learning ..Python.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on .new technology trends
+- 💞️ I’m looking to collaborate on new software development trends
 - ..
 - 📫 How to reach me at sawojavan@gmail.com